Dedicated Recovery Coach

 - Clean Motor Vehicle Record - no more than 2 moving violations or a license suspension in past 3 years.

-This position is 100% mobile/field based, must have valid drivers license and willingness to use personal vehicle for agency business, clean motor vehicle record, excellent organizational skills and detail oriented.
+Must have valid drivers license and willingness to use personal vehicle for agency business, clean motor vehicle record, excellent organizational skills and detail oriented.